 When most people buy homes, they have to use financing — or a mortgage — to afford it.
 Traditionally, a 20 percent downpayment has been required in able to qualify to buy a home, meaning 80 percent of the home is financed.

-However, this is no longer the case.
-Plenty of loan programs allow home buyers to purchase a home with as little as three percent down, leaving 97 percent of the home financed through a mortgage.
-Other programs, like the VA loan, go even further – home buyers can finance 100 percent of the home price with no downpayment required.
+However, these days, plenty of loan programs allow home buyers to purchase a home with as little as three percent down, leaving 97 percent of the home financed through a mortgage.
+Other programs, like the VA loan, go even further — home buyers can finance 100 percent of the home price with no downpayment required.

 Finding your home’s value